 Etsy is a marketplace under §22f and §25e UStG.
 For some transactions Etsy collects and remits the German VAT itself (deemed supplier under §3 Abs.
 3a UStG); for others, you are the taxable supplier and must file your own returns.
 Vaytax handles the German VAT registration and monthly filings, separating what Etsy already settled from what you owe directly.
-Reviewed by a licensed Steuerberater before every ELSTER submission.
+Reviewed and signed by a licensed German Steuerberater before every filing.

 The short version